codex-academy/SortAndSearch/FACILITATOR.md

 The [Search Algorithms](/pages/sorting.html) sections main learning outcomes are:

 * To introduce the candidates to basic search algorithms
-* For candidates to be able to compare various different search algorithms
+* For candidates to be able to compare different search algorithms
-* And for them to be able to createa their own basic search algorithms
+* And for them to be able to create their own basic search algorithms